luxonis/depthai-python/docs/source/samples/FeatureTracker/feature_detector.rst

 Feature Detector
 ================

-Example shows capabilities of :code:`:ref:`FeatureTracker``.
+Example shows capabilities of :ref:`FeatureTracker`.
 It only detects features.
 :ref:`Feature Tracker` example also tracks these features.

 Demo